jamescherti/bash-stdops/README.md

 ### Scripts: cbcopy, cbpaste

-- `cbcopy`: This script copies content to the clipboard.
+- `cbcopy`: This script copies the content of stdin to the clipboard.
-- `cbpaste`: Reads the contents of the system clipboard and writes it to standard output (stdout).
+- `cbpaste`: This script reads the contents of the system clipboard and writes it to stdout.

 ## License